 0

-1. Understand Compliance
+1. Understand ADA Compliant Colors

 Although it isn’t a legal standard, most developers and designers follow the Web Content Accessibility Guidelines (WCAG 2.0), which include three levels of compliance: AAA, AA, and A.